Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 |Level of controversy||2|

 Credicorp share dividends

-While Credicorp's payout ratio might seem fairly standard, it's worth remembering that Credicorp may be investing much of the rest of its net profits in future growth.
+While Credicorp's payout ratio might seem low, this can signify that Credicorp is investing more in its future growth.

 Have Credicorp's shares ever split?

 Credicorp's shares were split on a 1039:1000 basis on 15 April 2014.
 So if you had owned 1000 shares the day before before the split, the next day you'd have owned 1039 shares.
 This wouldn't directly have changed the overall worth of your Credicorp shares – just the quantity.
 However, indirectly, the new 3.8% lower share price could have impacted the market appetite for Credicorp shares which in turn could have impacted Credicorp's share price.

 Over the last 12 months, Credicorp's shares have ranged in value from as little as $113.205 up to $181.5612.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
 The market (NYSE average) beta is 1, while Credicorp's is 0.8852.
 This would suggest that Credicorp's shares are less volatile than average (for this exchange).